 That has left a big gap for Apple to fill and as Jason Hiner of Zdnet says. that is exactly what they are doing with ApplePay Killer Feature in Mobile.

 “With the launch of Apple Pay, the company has generally pulled it off.
 It got a huge swath of America’s biggest banks and retailers on board at the launch of Apple Pay, and more of them plan to jumping on the bandwagon before the end of the year.”

-The rest of the mobile industry, financial sector, and technology ecosystem needs to take the cue to get its act together and finally make mobile payments the next big thing in mobile.
+The rest of the mobile industry, financial sector, and technology ecosystem, health care and medical, hospitality and all others need to take the cue to get its act together and finally make mobile payments the next big thing in mobile.

 Technology is very closely connected to our everyday life and it’s impossible to imagine life without it.
 As an example see more on how mobile technology is improving health.